Kelly Mitchell

-Kelly Mitchell (born 1966/1967) is an American politician and businesswoman who served as the 54th Indiana State Treasurer.
+Kelly Mitchell (born 1967) is an American politician and businesswoman who served as the 54th Indiana State Treasurer.
 She was elected treasurer on November 4, 2014, and assumed office early on November 18, 2014.
 She replaced interim Treasurer, Daniel Huge, who took over after Richard Mourdock resigned.
 Mitchell was an at-large delegate to the 2016 Republican National Convention from Indiana.
-She was a candidate in the 2020 Republican primary in Indiana's 5th congressional district.
-Mitchell received 5.3% of the vote in the 2020 Republican primary.
-In late 2021, Mitchell and several staff members were included in a lawsuit alleging a mishandling of state contracts via a whistleblower.
+Mitchell also served an Electoral College Elector in Indiana, proudly casting her vote for President Donald J. Trump in late 2016.
+She was a candidate in the 2020 Republican primary in Indiana's 5th congressional district, receiving 5.3% of the vote.

 Early life and education

 Born in Newport, Rhode Island, Mitchell earned a Bachelor of Arts degree in political science from Valparaiso University and a Master of Arts in philanthropic studies from Indiana University – Purdue University Indianapolis.
 Mitchell completed The Commandant's National Security Seminar and earned a Master of Arts in strategic studies from the United States Army War College.